Flooristics, LLC

 What Causes Hard Surface Floors to Turn Yellow

-When business owners and home owners contact flooring experts, one of the most common questions they have is, “Why is my floor turning yellow?”
-Hard surface floors like tile, resilient, laminate and even hardwood are durable and beautiful, but there are certain situations where they can get discolored.
-Without knowing the cause, customers may think […]
+When business owners and homeowners contact flooring experts, one of the most common questions they ask is, “Why is my floor turning yellow?”
+Hard surface flooring materials such as tile, resilient flooring, laminate, and hardwood are known for their durability and appearance.
+However, certain conditions and environmental factors can still cause discoloration over time.
+Yellowing […]

 Filed Under: Flooring Help, Hardwood and Laminate, Resilient Tagged With: causes of yellow floor, problems with yellowing, yellow floor, yellow hard surface, yellowing